StefonMiller/CS0401/README.md

 # CS0401
-CS0401 with John Ramirez fall 2015
+University of Pittsburgh CS0401: Intermediate Programming with Java Fall 2015